 Are there complexities or barriers that your coders are facing that would prevent them from accurately coding?
 Once the provider documents the visit, it’s time for the coders to translate the health visit into ICD-10 and CPT-4 codes.
 If the documentation received isn’t thorough or specific enough, coders may have difficulty coding accurately, or the coder might not select the proper code that best fits the care services rendered.
 Once the codes are entered, the claim is officially born and goes onto be submitted to the payer, but before it can it has to pass a few more checks.

-To actually submit the claim to the payer, there are usually multiple sets of edits the claim must clear at an internal, clearinghouse and payer level - just imagine that claim is a contestant on American Ninja Warrior working through the obstacle course!
+To actually submit the claim to the payer, there are usually multiple sets of edits the claim must clear at an internal, clearinghouse, and payer level.
 It is extremely beneficial to review what edits you are seeing in your inventory the most and fix the underlying problem that may be causing the edit rather than fixing them individually every time.
 Are your claim edits being scrutinized and resolved quickly?

 Often times we will hear that the payment posting department is behind, and this can cause all kinds of unnecessary follow-up whether it be with the payer or internally through payment posting issue processes.
 How are your payments received from the payer, electronically or by mail, additionally, do you have a lockbox set up?
 Are payers indicating that payment was released, but you haven’t received it?
 You need to verify with payers that they have the most up-to-date payment address, oftentimes they just need a W-9 to update this.